 I grew up loving art.
 I went to six primary schools in seven years.
 Something I learnt along the way was that drawing defined who I was.
 Drawing breaks down barriers when you’re always the new kid.
 With great relief I went to one high school.
 Applecross High is a public school with an art program.
 We were a tight knit group of art nerds who went to school on Saturdays for five whole years just to do art!
 The success of this program lies in the fact that the tutors are practicing artists.

 I went on to study Fine Art at Curtin University, with the best portion of my third year spent on exchange at Chiang Mai University, Northern Thailand.
 It was there that I was alone to really play with the medium of paint.
 In 1993 conceptual art took precedence over the expressive, with the landscape genre considered the most anachronistic of all painterly pursuits.
-The degree course left me questioning everything and I lost some passion for art.
+The degree course left me questioning everything.

 After University I worked six days per week as a picture framer for 17 months to save enough money to travel.
-I backpacked for almost two years through Vietnam, Egypt, Jordan, Israel, Greece (working in a hotel and selling sketches to tourists) then Turkey before settling for a while in London and working as a picture framer in Notting Hill.
+I backpacked for almost two years through Vietnam, Egypt, Jordan, Israel, Greece (working in a hotel and selling sketches to tourists) then Turkey before settling for six months in London - working as a picture framer in Notting Hill.
 From this base I travelled throughout parts of Europe, seeing some of the world’s greatest art and architecture, including a Mark Rothko retrospective in Madrid in 1995.

 From New York, I journeyed across America to Colorado to visit my sister who had settled there.
 She encouraged me to visit the west coast before returning to London and it was there I saw The Ocean Park Series by Richard Diebenkorn.
 At the age of 23, I had found someone who would continue to inspire me to this day.
 I also visited Mexico, specifically to see the inspiring home and studio of Frida Kahlo and Diego Rivera.